ged-odoo/blockdom/doc/make_your_own_framework/part1.md

 The problem here is that `Counter` is not a virtual node, so `blockdom` does not know what to do with it.
 This can be solved by wrapping it in a function: `component(Counter)` that returns a virtual node.

-Here, we need some knowledge of how our virtual dom works.
+Here, we need some more specialized knowledge of how our virtual dom works.
 The upside is that it is not very difficult.
 Here is a naive code to get started:

 ```js
 class VComponent {